jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (4) The Electoral Commission may, subject to subsection (6), place a person’s name on the roll if— (a) the person has been registered as an elector of a district other than the district in which the person should have been registered; and
   (b) the person’s name has, under subsection (1)﻿(h) or (i), been removed from the roll of the district for which the person was correctly registered.
-(5) Where, pursuant to this section, the name of a person is removed from the roll in the period commencing on the day after writ day and ending on the day before polling day, the Electoral Commission must, on removing that name, enter it on a list to be known as the list of post-writ day deletions.
+(5) Where, pursuant to this section, the name of a person is removed from the roll in the period commencing on the day after writ day and ending on polling day, the Electoral Commission must, on removing that name, enter it on a list to be known as the list of post-writ day deletions.
-(6) No alteration pursuant to this section shall be made to the roll for a district in the period beginning on polling day and ending on the day after the day of the return of the writ.
+(6) No alteration pursuant to this section shall be made to the roll for a district in the period beginning on the day after polling day and ending on the day after the day of the return of the writ.

 ### 99 Notice of alterations to roll
 (1) Where, pursuant to any of the provisions of paragraphs (c) to (i) of section 98(1), the name of a person is removed from the roll, the Electoral Commission must, in accordance with subsection (3) or subsection (4), deliver or send to that person, notice in writing of the removal of that person’s name from the roll.